Skip to main content

 Choosing Xeomin, Dysport, or Botox depends on your desired result and medical history.
 All three of these injectables are forms of the botulinum toxin.
 They produce results that last about the same length of time (three to six months), but each type has a different cost and amount needed to be effective.

-• Dysport—This injection type is more likely to migrate out of the injection site.
-This can help reduce the appearance of nearby tiny wrinkles, or it can cause problems like a droopy eye if used too close to your eyebrow.
+• Dysport—This injection type can help reduce the appearance of nearby tiny wrinkles.
 Dysport requires more units to be effective than Xeomin and Botox.
+Because it requires a higher volume of injection, it has a higher risk of spreading to muscles that are not the targets of the injection site.
 This injection acts quickly and shows results in 24 hours.
 It costs less than Xeomin or Botox, but Dysport requires more injections per site.

-• Botox—This injection is less likely to migrate out of the injection site and is the most effective.
-Botox takes about three days for results to become visible.
-The price is $10-$12 per injection.
+• Botox—This injection is less likely to migrate out of the injection site.
+It is the most commonly used injectable that leads to excellent and consistent results.
+Botox takes about 3-14 days for results to become fully visible.

 Talk to one of our cosmetic specialists trained in Botox and other injectables to determine the best product for your needs.